apache/camel-website/content/blog/2022/03/camel316-whatsnew/index.md

 Then, in the headers class, each constant defining the name of a header, is then annotated with `@Metadata` to provide its documentation like for the options.

-We started marking up all headers in every component for automatic generation of documentation, but also to expose the metadata of the headers to external tools.
+We started [^1] marking up all headers in every component for automatic generation of documentation, but also to expose the metadata of the headers to external tools.

+[^1]: For now, only the headers of components whose name starts with A to G have been documented.

 ### Camel Kafka